IsmailDahir/melanoma-imageclassification-gan/README.md

 The project was developed using Python 3.9 and leveraged several key machine learning and data science libraries including TensorFlow 2.13 with Keras, Pandas, NumPy, and Matplotlib.
 Early experimentation was conducted in Jupyter Notebooks, with the bulk of model training performed in Google Colab due to its access to GPU resources, specifically an NVIDIA Tesla T4 with 16GB of RAM.
 The conditional GAN was implemented to enhance the training data, while a custom CNN was built from scratch to ensure transparency and interpretability in the classification process.
 The combination of these tools allowed for efficient handling of large-scale image data, robust training, and detailed performance analysis.

-## 📊 Datasets
+## 📊 Dataset – Data Preprocessing and Data Augmentation

-The primary dataset used for this study was the SIIM-ISIC 2020 Melanoma Classification dataset, available on Kaggle.
-It contains over 33,000 dermoscopic images, but only approximately 1.7% of them are labeled as melanoma, presenting a significant class imbalance challenge.
-This dataset was selected due to its clinical relevance, metadata richness, and scale.
-It provided a reliable foundation for training and evaluating the deep learning models.
-The project also considered the potential integration of additional datasets such as HAM10000, PH2, and Fitzpatrick17k, to increase diversity and support future development.
+The SIIM-ISIC 2020 dataset was selected due to its size, metadata richness, and clinical relevance.
+It comprises over 33,000 dermoscopic images collected from international sources.
+However, only a small fraction represents confirmed melanoma cases, necessitating advanced preprocessing and augmentation strategies.
+All images were resized to standard dimensions: 128×128 pixels for GAN training and 224×224 pixels for the CNN classifier.
+Normalisation was performed using pixel scaling—[-1, 1] for GANs and [0, 1] for the CNN—to facilitate optimal learning based on activation function requirements.

+To address class imbalance, a cWGAN-GP was trained exclusively on melanoma images.
+After training, the generator produced 1,000 synthetic melanoma images, which were validated visually and integrated into the training dataset.
+The synthetic images were treated identically to real images in terms of format and preprocessing.
+This GAN-based augmentation significantly enhanced the representation of melanoma in the training set without compromising the validity of the validation and test splits, which remained composed entirely of real, unseen data.

 ![image](https://github.com/user-attachments/assets/82b5c5b5-f0c6-4690-85ec-1a48a51d79b4)